President Harding was the 29th President of the United States.

-Born just after the Civil War’s conclusion in November 1865, Warren G. Harding entered the world during a difficult period of recovery and unrest in the United States.
+Born just after the Civil War’s conclusion in November 1865, Warren G. Harding entered the world during a difficult recovery and unrest in the United States.

 Harding grew up in the village of Caledonia, the son of two doctors, Mr. George, and Phoebe Harding.
 Warren reflected positively on his childhood when looking back later in life.
 Harding loved his upbringing, which was filled with swimming at the local creek, playing in the village band, and doing farm chores.

 Warren G. Harding grew up with five younger siblings (four sisters and a brother).
 They all attended a one-room school where they learned to read and write.
-At the young age of 14, Warren entered Ohio Central College, which he graduated from in 1882.
+At 14, Warren entered Ohio Central College, which he graduated from in 1882.
 He spent time editing the school’s newspaper during his college days.

-In 1891 at the age of 25, Warren married a wealthy widow by the name of Florence Mabel Kling Dewolf, or Flossie for short.
+In 1891 at the age of 25, Warren married a wealthy widow called Florence Mabel Kling Dewolf, or Flossie for short.
 Flossie pursued Warren relentlessly, and he finally gave in to the older woman’s demands.
 Harding also became the stepfather to Flossie’s ten-year-old son.

 Harding began his political career by becoming a member of the Ohio state senate, for which he served two terms and was for a time the majority leader.